Women’s HIV Symptoms

-In the early stages, about 2 to 4 weeks after you’re infected, you may feel like you have the flu.
+For both men and women, about 2 to 4 weeks after you’re infected, you may feel like you have the flu.
 It’s a sign that your body is responding to the virus.
-These symptoms may last for a few weeks.
+This may last a few weeks.

 Symptoms of a new HIV infection include: